GMyhf/2025spring-cs201/20250311_week4_timeComplexity_linearStructure.md

 You may see that the selection sort makes the same number of comparisons as the bubble sort and is therefore also $(O^2)$.
-However, due to the reduction in the number of exchanges, the selection sort typically executes faster in benchmark studies.
+However, <mark>due to the reduction in the number of exchanges, the selection sort typically executes faster in benchmark studies</mark>.
 In fact, for our list, the bubble sort makes 20 exchanges, while the selection sort makes only 8.